raspberrypilearning/nature-rover/en/step_6.md

 <div style="display: flex; flex-wrap: wrap">
 <div style="flex-basis: 200px; flex-grow: 1; margin-right: 15px;">
 Choose what the rover samples next!
 Do they see a new species of plant, bug or animal?
 Do they see some water or mysterious liquid?
-Do they want to sample some dirt or a rock?
+Do they want to sample some dirt or a rock, or even the air?
 Or something else?
 </div>
 <div>
 ![](images/step-6.gif){:width="300px"}